Randia aculeata

 Randia aculeata, commonly known as white indigoberry or white indigo berry, is a species in the Rubiaceae.
 It is a shrub or small tree that grows from 2 to 6 m tall.
-R. aculeata is native to Florida, Bermuda, the Bahamas, elsewhere among the Caribbean islands, and also from Mexico south through Central and South America to Colombia.
+R. aculeata is native to Florida, Bermuda, the Bahamas, elsewhere among the Caribbean islands, and also from Mexico, Puerto Rico south through Central and South America to Colombia.